 While each species has its own particular problems, most berries are susceptible to verticillium wilt and other fungal diseases.
 Crops should be rotated every 5 years to interrupt the pathogens’ life cycle.
 Commercial berry growers regularly fumigate with methyl bromide to combat black root rot.
 Methyl bromide is an ozone-depleting chemical that has been phased out of use in most other countries.
 You can help harvested berries last 30% longer by storing them in the refrigerator and only washing them just before eating.

 People started cultivating strawberries commercially in the late 18th century.
 The Romans thought its wild cousin had medicinal uses due to the heart-shaped berry.
 Strawberries require an accumulation of 200-300 hours of temperatures between 32-50 °F to break dormancy.
 These are called chill hours.
 Strawberry flowers look hermaphroditic but they function as either male or female.
 New plants can be propagated using runners.
 If you want fruit, remove the runners.
 Like potatoes, strawberries are especially well suited to planting in towers.
 Powdery mildew, leaf spot, and leaf blight are common diseases, and pests include ants, fruit flies, slugs, moths, thrips, weevils, mites, and aphids.

 Did you know that blueberries were not domesticated until 1911?
 Unlike strawberries, most blueberry varieties need 650-850 chill hours.
 What this means in warmer areas is that blueberry bushes may not know what to do with themselves after an extremely mild winter, Blueberries love acidic soil.
-They perform best in soil with a pH of 4.2-4.8!
+They perform best in soil with a pH of 4.2-4.8.
 You can acidify soil by adding sulphur.
 Be sure to follow package directions when adding sulphur.
 According to researchers at Cornell University, nitrate-based fertilizers can be toxic to blueberries.